 The first major research correlating past and future performance was done in England by Greenwood and Yule in 1920.
 Subsequent studies, building on that model, concluded that crash rates for the same individual exposed to certain risks for two different time periods vary only slightly (See Bates and Neyman, University of California Publications in Statistics, April 1952).
 Other studies demonstrated theories of predicting crash proneness from crash history coupled with other factors.
-These factors-such as age, sex, geographic location, mileage driven and conviction history-are used every day by insurance companies and motor vehicle bureaus to predict the probability of an individual experiencing future crashes (See Weber, Donald C., "Accident Rate Potential: An Application of Multiple Regression Analysis of a Poisson Process," Journal of the American Statistical Association, June 1971).
+These factors-such as age, sex, geographic location, mileage driven and conviction history-are used every day by insurance companies and motor vehicle bureaus to predict the probability of an individual experiencing future crashes (See Weber, Donald C., "Accident Rate Potential: An Application of Multiple Regression Analysis of a Poisson Process," Journal of American Statistical Association, June 1971).
 A 1964 California Driver Record Study prepared by the California Department of Motor Vehicles concluded that the best overall crash predictor for both concurrent and nonconcurrent events is the number of single convictions.
 This study used 3 consecutive years of data, comparing the experiences of drivers in the first 2 years with their experiences in the final year.

-Applying principles from these studies to the past 3-year record of the 27 applicants, one of the applicants had a traffic violation for speeding, one of the applicants had a traffic violation for failure to obey a traffic sign, and one applicant was involved in a crash.
+Applying principles from these studies to the past 3-year record of the 24 applicants, one of the applicants had a traffic violation for failure to obey a traffic sign, one of the applicants had two traffic violations for failure to obey traffic signals, one of the applicants had a traffic violation for improperly changing lanes and one of the applicants was involved in crashes.
 The applicants achieved this record of safety while driving with their vision impairment, demonstrating the likelihood that they have adapted their driving skills to accommodate their condition.
 As the applicants' ample driving histories with their vision deficiencies are good predictors of future performance, FMCSA concludes their ability to drive safely can be projected into the future.

 We believe that the applicants' intrastate driving experience and history provide an adequate basis for predicting their ability to drive safely in interstate commerce.
 Intrastate driving, like interstate operations, involves substantial driving on highways on the interstate system and on other roads built to interstate standards.
 Moreover, driving in congested urban areas exposes the driver to more pedestrian and vehicular traffic than exists on interstate highways.
 Faster reaction to traffic and traffic signals is generally required because distances between them are more compact.
 These conditions tax visual capacity and driver response just as intensely as interstate driving conditions.
 The veteran drivers in this proceeding have operated CMVs safely under those conditions for at least 3 years, most for much longer.
 Their experience and driving records lead us to believe that each applicant is capable of operating in interstate commerce as safely as he/she has been performing in intrastate commerce.
 Consequently, FMCSA finds that exempting these applicants from the vision standard in 49 CFR 391.41(b)(10) is likely to achieve a level of safety equal to that existing without the exemption.
 For this reason, the Agency is granting the exemptions for the 2-year period allowed by 49 U.S.C.
-31136(e) and 31315 to the 27 applicants listed in the notice of August 26, 2009 (74 FR 43217).
+31136(e) and 31315 to the 24 applicants listed in the notice of December 12, 2008 (73 FR 75603).

 We recognize that the vision of an applicant may change and affect his/her ability to operate a CMV as safely as in the past.
-As a condition of the exemption, therefore, FMCSA will impose requirements on the 40 individuals consistent with the grandfathering provisions applied to drivers who participated in the Agency's vision waiver program.
+As a condition of the exemption, therefore, FMCSA will impose requirements on the 24 individuals consistent with the grandfathering provisions applied to drivers who participated in the Agency's vision waiver program.